On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \subsubsection{Case \texorpdfstring{$s_{a}=s_{b}=\frac{1}{2}+\frac{1}{2}$}{sasb1212}}

-For the case of the inelastic scattering of two fermions with different flavour, and the emission of one gluon, the QCD amplitude in the BCJ form \eqref{eq:qcd bcj} can be computed as in the scalar case.
-The numerators also take a compact form
+For the case of the inelastic scattering of two fermions with different flavour, and the emission of one gluon, the QCD amplitude in the BCJ form \eqref{eq:qcd bcj} can be computed directly from Feynman diagrams.
+As in the scalar case the numerators also take a compact form

 Analogously, their charge conjugated pairs read

 The color factors and denominators are the same as the scalar case \eqref{color and denominators}.
 The spin-$\frac{1}{2}$ numerators are readily seen to satisfy the kinematic Jacobi relation \eqref{eq:color-kinematics duality}.
 Now, to compute the gravitational amplitude \eqref{eq:BCJ gravity}, we need to compute the double copy of these numerators using $(\ref{eq:doublestar-1-1})$.
 For instance we have